nktzbkv/lsfind/README.md

 # lsfind

-Really small tool to find all registered apps with given bundle identifier
+Really small tool to find all registered apps with the given bundle identifier

 Clone or download, then run `make`